Professional Pet Care Provider Application

 • Positive reinforcement paradigm—we do not scold, hit, discourage behavior; we look for what the pet is communicating through their behavior, get curious, and encourage MORE behavior (meaning acting in different ways) rather than STOPPING behavior (suppression).

 • Coachability—we all are forever-learners.
-If you find your ego bruises easily, you struggle with applying feedback, or you don't usually have questions, this role may feel demoralizing as we are always aspiring to grow, not expecting ourselves to be perfect or getting upset when we are informed that we were wrong about information or situations.
+If you struggle with receiving and applying feedback, or you don't usually ask or seek questions, this role may feel demoralizing as we are always aspiring to grow, not expecting ourselves to be perfect or getting upset when we are informed that we were wrong about information or situations.

 • Documentation—taking seriously the risks involved with the job and providing proper written and verbal communication with high levels of detail.
 All—clients, your co-workers, the pets, C9C leadership— should be able to sense your professionalism and responsibility for the work you do.